-- Fungal contamination of coils is also a common problem.
-Fungal spores can be released into the airflow from coils and contaminate the building air.
-Fungi can also produce byproducts such as mycotoxins and glucans which have been linked to a variety of symptoms experienced in sick buildings.
+Fungal contamination of cooling coils is also a common problem.
+Fungal spores can be released into the airflow from coils and contaminate downstream air conditioning components and the building air.

-- Filtration efficiency, hours of operation, use of building and location due to outside air contaminants all need to be considered when determining how often individual installations will require cleaning.
+Filtration efficiency, hours of operation, use of building and location all need to be considered when determining how often individual installations will require cleaning.
 Regular inspection is recommended to determine the time frame for cleaning and sanitising of coils.

 We don’t recommend that you clean coils yourself, but you should inspect coils on a regular basis to make sure they look clean.
 A visual inspection will give you a decent general indication of when you need to clean them, but if you’re managing a site that serves critical environments (like a hospital, dentist office or a lab) you’ll want to take a more technical approach to maintain good air quality.
 Measurement of the differences in temperature entering and leaving the coil and comparing this to your benchmark of optimal temperature differentials will help.